 The IMO performance standard requires that portable VHF equipment intended to be used in lifeboats and liferafts should:

-- be either a highly visible yellow/orange colour or marked with a surrounding yellow/orange marking strip
+- be either a highly-visible yellow/orange colour or marked with a surrounding yellow/orange marking strip; and

 - be resistant to deterioration by prolonged exposure to sunlight.